voodoocode/pannengeraet-krank-knarrenbauer/README.md

 - Feel free to open pull requests with new names!

-- Or write an issue with suggestions and I'll add them later.
+- Or write an issue with suggestions and I'll add them later

+- Thanks to all the contributors, be it PRs, suggestions on reddit or whatever